Leuven, Belgium (Outgoing Program)

 Loyola Belgium Studies Program 2017

-Experience Europe and explore its history and culture.
+Experience Europe -- Explore its history and culture.

-We stay at Residentie Copal, a student housing complex operated by the Katholieke Universiteit Leuven.
+We stay at a newly renovated student housing complex, the American College, operated by the Katholieke Universiteit Leuven.
 Only a 15-minute walk from the center of old Leuven, the location offers ready access to museums, restaurants, stores, and gardens.
 Facilities are shared with students of many nationalities, and our students find it an excellent situation for meeting and exchanging views with Europeans.
-The rooms are generally single occupancy.
-There are fully equipped kitchens, Internet access (Wifi), washing machines, and a TV room all in the housing complex. ?
+Rooms are single occupancy.
+There are fully equipped kitchens, Internet access, washing machines, and a TV room all in the housing complex.

 9:00 – 10:30 a.m.
 American Character

-The $3,975 covers room, two Loyola courses, five day-long bus trips, medical insurance, museum and site entrance fees, and a weekly allowance (a total of 200 Euro) to help defray food costs.
+The $3,975 covers room, two Loyola courses, five day-long bus trips, medical insurance, museum and site entrance fees, and a weekly allowance (a total of at least 200 Euro) to help defray food costs.
 Students will need money for food, entertainment, and optional travel in Europe.
-A "Loyola flight" will be identified for the New Orleans/Brussels round trip flight and a bus from Leuven will pick up and drop off students arriving and departing on that flight.
+A "Loyola flight" will be identified for the New Orleans / Brussels round trip flight and a bus from Leuven will pick up and drop off students arriving and departing on that flight.
 All study abroad students must also pay the university study abroad fee of $300.
 This amount will be billed separately through Student Finance.
-For details on the refund policy please see the CIE website.

 Loyola's general academic policies apply to study abroad programs.
 Because of the time frame, students must attend all classes and trips in order to fulfill the requirements for the courses.